Personalized Solutions. Clinical Support. Better Outcomes.

 Led by skilled lifestyle coaches, the program arms participants with leading strategies and techniques to live a healthier life in as little as 26 weeks.

 Research has shown that this program prevents or delays Type 2 diabetes and lowers the risk of heart attack or stroke.

-Sessions are held in an interactive group setting.
-The program is proven to cut the risk of type 2 diabetes by 50% and lower the risk of heart attack and stroke.
+The National Diabetes Prevention Program is a 26-week interactive program.
+Lauded nationally, the program has been proven to cut the risk of Type 2 diabetes by 50% and lower the risk of heart attack and stroke.

 PreventionLink’s DPP classes are held in a group setting and address a wide range of participant needs.

 Using a research-based curriculum filled with proven strategies, trained lifestyle coaches cover topics such as exercise and physical activity, healthy eating and weight loss, and how to manage stress and stay motivated.